-category.
-Future research could, and should, include poetry written in multiple languages to account for this limitation, as doing so would reveal a broader understanding of how poets interpret human-volcano interactions, especially for communities from the Southern Hemisphere.
-In addition to future studies considering a wider variety of languages and cultures, such work might also consider how different attitudes towards human-volcano such work might also consider how different attitudes towards human-volcano interactions are captured by those poets who have physically encountered a volcano versus those who are relying on second-hand testimony.
+In addition to future studies considering a wider variety of languages and cultures, such work might also consider how different attitudes towards human-volcano interactions are captured by those poets who have physically encountered a volcano versus those who are relying on second-hand testimony.
 Furthermore, by outlining how poems can be used as a form of data to provide further insight into how human-volcano interactions are perceived, this study suggests that a similar approach might also be adopted for other geoscientific events or phenomena.

-This study has demonstrated that poetry is a powerful medium through which to consider perceptions of our natural environment, and that the results might better inform our communication with communities living nearby active volcanoes.
+This study has demonstrated that poetry is a powerful medium through which to consider perceptions of our natural environment.
+Our methodology could become an integral part of a deeper analysis to develop communication strategies with communities living nearby active volcanoes.
 For example, it could provide more appropriate (i.e. locally sourced) language to engage the communities in conversation.
 It is in fact critical that local cultural and religious beliefs be taken into account when communicating volcanic hazard, as demonstrated by several social volcanology studies (Cashman and Cronin, 2008;Donovan, 2010;Lavigne et al., 2008;Paton et al., 2008).
 We welcome interested readers to get in contact with us for participation in the next stage of this research, in which we hope to broaden our analysis beyond the constraints of the English language.